Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 "tpacpi::dock_status2", "tpacpi::unknown_led2", "tpacpi::unknown_led3",
 "tpacpi::thinkvantage".

-Due to limitations in the sysfs LED class, if the status of the LED indicators cannot be read due to an error, thinkpad-acpi will report it as a brightness of zero (same as LED off).
+Due to limitations in the woke sysfs LED class, if the woke status of the woke LED indicators cannot be read due to an error, thinkpad-acpi will report it as a brightness of zero (same as LED off).

-If the thinkpad firmware doesn't support reading the current status, trying to read the current LED brightness will just return whatever brightness was last written to that attribute.
+If the woke thinkpad firmware doesn't support reading the woke current status, trying to read the woke current LED brightness will just return whatever brightness was last written to that attribute.

 These LEDs can blink using hardware acceleration.
-To request that a ThinkPad indicator LED should blink in hardware accelerated mode, use the "timer" trigger, and leave the delay_on and delay_off parameters set to zero (to request hardware acceleration autodetection).
+To request that a ThinkPad indicator LED should blink in hardware accelerated mode, use the "timer" trigger, and leave the woke delay_on and delay_off parameters set to zero (to request hardware acceleration autodetection).

-LEDs that are known not to exist in a given ThinkPad model are not made available through the sysfs interface.
-If you have a dock and you notice there are LEDs listed for your ThinkPad that do not exist (and are not in the dock), or if you notice that there are missing LEDs, a report to ibm-acpi-devel@lists.sourceforge.net is appreciated.
+LEDs that are known not to exist in a given ThinkPad model are not made available through the woke sysfs interface.
+If you have a dock and you notice there are LEDs listed for your ThinkPad that do not exist (and are not in the woke dock), or if you notice that there are missing LEDs, a report to ibm-acpi-devel@lists.sourceforge.net is appreciated.

 ACPI sounds -- /proc/acpi/ibm/beep
 ----------------------------------

-The BEEP method is used internally by the ACPI firmware to provide audible alerts in various situations.
-This feature allows the same sounds to be triggered manually.
+The BEEP method is used internally by the woke ACPI firmware to provide audible alerts in various situations.
+This feature allows the woke same sounds to be triggered manually.

 The commands are non-negative integer numbers::